canada-ca/tracker/api/schemas/README.md

                 query = SingleObject.get_query(info)
                 return query
 ```
+To build a relay.Node we need to create a connection class that we can connect the
+original object to.
+We need to add an interfaces field in the original objects
+`class Meta:` -> `interfaces = (relay.Node, )`.
+Adding this will inform that the
+object it is waiting for a connection class.
+To create the actual relay node we need
+to create a `class ObjectNameConnection(relay.Connection)` object.
+In this connection
+object we need to add a `class Meta:` again but this time with a `node = NodeQueryObject`
-To include a relay node in a object type we use a `graphene.ConnectionField()` and
+this will now connect the node with a `relay.Connection()` .
+To include a relay node in
+a object type we use a `graphene.ConnectionField()` and just put in the object
-just put in the object `NodeQueryObject._meta.connction` we use the `._meta.connection`
+`NodeQueryObject._meta.connction` we use the `._meta.connection`to help the schema understand
-to help the schema understand which connection belongs to which objects or else we may
+which connection belongs to which objects or else we may encounter a conflict where two
-encounter a conflict where two objects have the same connection name.
+objects have the same connection name.

 ---